Lorkenzo/CAT-AI/README.md

 **Intelligent Tutoring System to design dynamic interface for Education**

+CAT-AI is a intelligent tutoring system enhanced with openai API to easily create, customize and export educational exercises for elementary and middle school.

 Thesis by: **Lorenzo Cuccu** <br>
 Supervised by: **Luigi De Russis**,**Tommaso Calò**